sangeethsuresh123/odin-recipes/README.md

 # odin-recipes
-This is an HTML based recipes website done as part of TOP
+This is an HTML/CSS based recipes website done as part of TOP